Alfresco/alfresco-ng2-components/docs/content-services/content-action.component.md

 ### Conditional visibility

-The `<content-action>` component allows you to control visibility with the help of the `visible` property and supports three major scenarios:
+The Content-action component allows you to control visibility with the help of the `visible` property which can receive its value in three main ways:

--   direct value of `boolean` type
+-   direct `boolean` value
--   binding to a property of the `boolean` type
+-   binding to a `boolean` property
--   binding to a property of the `Function` type that evaluates condition and returns `boolean` value
+-   binding to a `Function` property that evaluates the condition and returns a `boolean` value

-#### Using direct value of boolean type
+#### Using direct boolean value

 ```html
 <content-action